 Creation of the P/D

 Dr. Robert Cameron perfected the modern P/D. He works at the Pacific Meso Center in California and believes P/D is as good as any other procedure.
 He points out the survival times as proof that P/D is effective.
 Patients who have a P/D seem to live a better quality of life over a longer period of time than ever before.

-You can discuss this procedure and other available options with a mesothelioma specialist.
-They can inform you about the pros and cons of surgery that apply to your diagnosis.
+You can discuss this procedure and other available options with a specialist.
+A mesothelioma doctor can inform you about the pros and cons of surgery that apply to your diagnosis.

 Surgical Steps of the P/D

 Those who have this procedure need to be in fairly good health to tolerate it.
 Doctors do lung function and cardiac stress tests to make sure the lungs and heart are healthy enough for surgery.

 Historically, patients underwent pleurectomy without decortication.
 Doctors used it as a palliative surgery meant only to keep the patient more comfortable.
-With the addition of the decortication, many people have extended their lifespan.
+With the addition of the decortication, many people have extended their survival time.

 The pleurectomy with is a two-step procedure: